philpill/kili/pages/day-6-kilimanjaro-summit.md

 Now that the sun had come up, we had a perfect view of the distance we had walked over the seven hours: 4.5km.
 We took a more direct route to get back to camp: straight down!
 Basically running and sliding down the skree: skree-skiing.
 Luckily I was pig-headed enough to not let my guide drag me down too quickly, but some of the other guys tripped and fell as they were 'led' down the slopes.
 According to my notes, I got back into camp about 16:00, which seems a tad odd - it'd mean it took me 8 hours to get down, after taking 7 hours to go up.
 I can only think my notes were a bit off.
-EDIT: According to Adventure Company's <a href="http://www.adventurecompany.co.uk/node/254402/notes">trip notes</a>, the descent should take about three hours.
+EDIT: According to Adventure Company's [trip notes](http://www.adventurecompany.co.uk/node/254402/notes), the descent should take about three hours.

 Had 45 minutes to sleep at camp before packing and moving onto the next camp (3100m) via the Mweka route down.